ericdmoore/SmokeHousePi/README.md

 | TOTAL | $88 USD + tax |   Half Monty Setup |
 | TOTAL | $217 USD + tax |  Full Monty Setup |

-But perhaps you have a raspbery Pi laying around, not doing much - give it a new smokey purpose: fire box duty; at around $5 to get started... or less than $30 for a pretty nice setup - c'mon, isn't that worth a try to see what kind of smoke ring you can get on your brisket for $30?
+But perhaps you have a raspbery Pi laying around, not doing much - give it a new smokey purpose: **fire box duty!**

+At around $5 to get started, or less than $30 for a pretty nice setup,isn't that worth a try to see what kind of smoke ring you can get on your brisket for $30?

 ## One More Thing: Open BBQx

 The `SmokeHousePi` will be publishing an open data standard for sharing ~~recipies~~ __cooking profiles__.
 SmokeHousePi users  can import and share profiles from others that make award winning slow cooked, or hot-fired BBQ.

 All this will be accomplished over the `OpenBBQ.org` network (Coming Sooon)